PrivacyNoName/iSpyML/README.md

 ![](images/hide.PNG)![](images/hidden.PNG)

-No, you can't.
-Any application that has access to your photo library also has access to this folder content.
-Even worse, by putting your sensitive photos into that album you are effectively marking them as *interesting*, so the malicious apps can say to the system: "Hey, give the whole folder of those interesting photos."
-And user will never know, that the app has just uploaded all his "hidden" photos to its servers.
-If you're an iOS developer, you can check it yourself.
-That's how what official documentation says about this feature:
+No, you can’t.
+Any application that has access to your photo library also has access to the content of this folder.
+Even worse, by putting your sensitive photos into that album you are effectively marking them as *interesting*, so the malicious apps can say to the system: “Hey, give me the whole folder of those interesting photos.”
+And user will never know, that the app has just uploaded all his “hidden” photos to its servers.
+If you’re an iOS developer, you can check it yourself.
+That’s how what official documentation says about this feature:

 ![](images/docs.png)